SolDevelo/charts/template/CHART_NAME/README.md

 helm install my-release oci://REGISTRY_NAME/REPOSITORY_NAME/%%CHART_NAME%%
 ```

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
-For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.
+For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamichartsprem`.

 The command deploys %%CHART_NAME%% on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.